1. Languages used by the local tax authorities

 Capital gains tax

-Gains on disposals by UK corporation tax payers are subject to corporation tax on chargeable gains at the standard rate of 19% (for tax year 2022/2023), increasing from 1 April 2023.
+Gains on disposals by UK corporation tax payers are subject to corporation tax on chargeable gains at the corporation tax rate.

 The substantial shareholdings exemption (“SSE”) exempts gains (and disallows losses) which would otherwise be chargeable to corporation tax where the corporate seller: